adem-wg/adem-core-spec/draft-linker-diem-adem-core.md

 We strongly RECOMMEND against accepting emblems resulting in `SIGNED-UNTRUSTED`.
 In such cases, validators should aim to authenticate the respective public keys via other, out-of-band methods.
 This effectively lifts the result to `SIGNED-TRUSTED`.
-Signed emblems are supported for cases of emergency where a PP is able to communicate one or more public key, but might not be able to set up a signing infrastructure linking their bearers to a root key.
+Signed emblems are supported for cases of emergency where an emblem issuer is able to communicate one or more public key, but might not be able to set up a signing infrastructure linking their bearers to a root key.

 There is no definite guideline on how to choose which keys to trust, i.e., which keys to pass as trusted public key to the verification procedure.
 Some validators may have pre-existing trust relationships with some authorities, e.g., military units of a nation state could use the public keys of their nation state or allies.